CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns

 Discrete differential geometry concerns structure-preserving discretizations in differential geometry.
 Its goal is to establish a discrete theory with rich mathematical structures such that the smooth theory arises in the limit of refinement.
 It has stimulated applications in computational architecture and computer graphics.

-A remarkable example in discrete conformal geometry is William Thurston's circle packing \cite{Stephenson2005}.
+An example in discrete conformal geometry is William Thurston's circle packing \cite{Stephenson2005}.
 In the classical theory, holomorphic functions are conformal, mapping infinitesimal circles to themselves.
 Instead of infinitesimal size, a circle packing is a configuration of finite-size circles where certain pairs are mutually tangent.
 Thurston proposed regarding a map induced from two circle packings with the same tangency pattern as a discrete holomorphic function.
 A discrete analogue of the Riemann mapping follows from Koebe-Andreev-Thurston theorem.
 Rodin and Sullivan \cite{Rodin1987} showed that it converges to the classical Riemann mapping as the mesh size of the hexagonal circle packing tends to zero.

 In the smooth theory, holomorphic functions are related to many classical surfaces in differential geometry.
 For example, the Weierstrass representation asserts that every minimal surface in Euclidean space can be represented by a pair of holomorphic functions.
-Robert Bryant \cite{Bryant1987} obtained an analogous representation for surfaces in hyperbolic space with constant mean curvature $H\equiv 1$ (CMC-1 surfaces for short), which include horospheres as examples.
+Robert Bryant \cite{Bryant1987} obtained an analogous representation for surfaces in hyperbolic space with constant mean curvature $H\equiv 1$ (CMC-1 surfaces for short), where horospheres are trivial CMC-1 surfaces.

 It gives rise to a question: can one obtain discretization of classical surfaces from discrete holomorphic data, e.g. from a pair of circle packings?
+It will be beneficial to constructing interesting examples of smooth surfaces by discrete approximation.